MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-vnet.md

     | Protocol                | Any             |
     | Action                  | Allow           |

-1. If your bot uses OAuth for user sign in to Azure Active Directory, add a second outbound rule that's associated with `https://login.microsoftonline.com/botframework.com`:
+1. If your bot uses OAuth for user sign in to Entra ID, add a second outbound rule that's associated with `https://login.microsoftonline.com/botframework.com`:

     | Field                   | Value                |
     |:------------------------|:---------------------|